9 Fun Bookish Activities for Readers (At Home)

 Just because you don’t feel like reading doesn’t mean you don’t feel like talking about books!

 I like to use this time to write reviews of books I’ve read – especially review copies I’ve received from publishers.
-If you’re a Goodreads member, this is a perfect place to share about your favorite books.
-(Let’s be friends on Goodreads!)

 ——-> Related post: What is Goodreads (+ 9 Reasons You Should Join)